 Most sliding glass doors aren’t on the front of your home.
 They’re used as side or back doors, often leading out into your yard.
 Why is this a problem?
 It provides extra cover to burglars, giving them opportunities to sneak around unnoticed.
 With no witnesses, they can often be careful enough to make a clean getaway.

 Solution: Install a motion sensor alarm or a vibration/glass break sensor

 You shouldn’t have to be everywhere at once.
-That’s why installing an extra set of eyes is particularly useful on sliding glass doors.
+That’s why installing an extra set of eyes is particularly useful on sliding glass doors like a glass break sensor.
 There are low cost, easy to install motion sensors that can alert you if anyone attempts to break into your home via the sliding glass doors.
 These sensors can alert you on your smartphone, meaning you can keep your home safe even from far away.

 If a motion sensor isn’t going to do the trick, there are other options.
 There are sensors that will detect vibrations or door sensors and others that will go off if someone shatters the glass of your doors.
 These sensors are reliable and can help you know your home is secure without the need for constant vigilance on your part.
 Installing one of these sensors can definitely help take some of the weight of home security off of your shoulders.